fooplugins/fooconvert/readme.txt

 = AI Popup Builder =

-Start with a simple prompt and let FooConvert create an editable popup draft for you.
+Start with a simple prompt and let FooConvert's AI Popup Builder create an editable popup draft for you.
 It can help with campaign ideas, copy, layout, images, and brand fit, so you can launch faster without starting from a blank canvas.
 The AI tools require WordPress 7 or newer and a configured WordPress AI connector.

 - Create bars, flyouts, and overlays from natural-language prompts.